TheresaLui/SelfHelpContent_v2/articles/microsoft.billing.unexpectedcharges.helpmeunderstandfreetrialcharges/unexpectedcharges-helpmeunderstandfreetrialcharges-i-only-used-free-services.md

 3. Select the **Invoice** link to show details of the invoice in the portal.<br> The data under **Billing summary** should exactly match the charges details in your invoice.

-4. Select **View in Cost Analysis**.
-This opens the detailed cost analysis view of the invoice showing the different resources with their associated fields, such as service type, and so on.
+4. Select **View in Cost Analysis** to show the different resources with their associated fields, such as service type, and so on.

 5. Select the **resource** link to view details of the SKU information. <br>
    - If a free SKU is not used and if $200 Azure credit is finished, a charge will get incurred.